 If we lose the ability to join together as a society — which does not mean forsaking our particular tribes whether they are political, social, or cultural — we will never gain the experiences and exchanges needed so our moral compasses can function optimally.

-As much as we’d like to lay this at the feet of Donald Trump, Barack Obama, either George Bush, Bill Clinton — you get the picture — the only people to blame are us.
+As much as we’d like to lay this at the feet of Donald Trump and Joe Biden, Mitch McConnell and Charles Schumer or Majorie Green and Alexandria Oscasio-Cortez — you get the picture — the only people to blame are us.

 The tone we set in how we interact with others that are not like us whether it is based on views, socioeconomic factors, religion, skin tone, and such is all on us.

-Blame Trump, Hilary Clinton, or a rotten apple in whatever collective grouping of people you want but at the end of the day you alone answer to yourself.
+Blame Trump, Nancy Pelosi, or a perceived rotten apple in whatever collective grouping of people you want but at the end of the day you alone answer to yourself.